saeedmaldosary/vuetify-ChatCoder/backend/README.md

 # ChatCoder Backend

-The ChatCoder Backend is built using Express, dotenv, cors, and OpenAI, and provides the server-side functionality for generating required readme files for your projects.
+The ChatCoder Backend is built using Express, dotenv, cors, and OpenAI, and provides the server-side functionality.

 ## Project Setup